pelias/pelias/INSTALL.md

 }
 ```

 As you can see, the default datapaths are meant to be changed.
-This is also where you can enable
-admin lookup by overriding the default value.

 ### Elasticsearch Configuration